lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Actions.md

 <div class="lf-py">

 The arguments to the `a.schedule()` method is a time.
-The action `a` has to be declared as an effect of the reaction in order to reference it in reaction.
+The action `a` has to be declared as an effect of the reaction in order to reference it in the body of the reaction.
 If you fail to declare it as an effect (after the `->` in the reaction signature), then you will get a runtime error message.

 The time argument to the `a.schedule()` method expects an integer.
 A collection of convenience functions is provided like the `MSEC` function above to specify